How Turning Point Brands Decoded Their Fastest-Growing Product

-But here's the thing about winning: if you don't know why you're winning, you can't do it again.
+But here's the thing about winning: if you don't know why you're winning, you can't replicate it — and you can't scale it.

 The executive team had hypotheses.
 Strong brand association.
 The right flavor profiles.
 Good retail placement.
 Maybe it was the nicotine strength range.
 Maybe it was the pouch format itself.
 But hypotheses aren't insights — and in a nicotine pouch market growing 40% year-over-year with new entrants flooding in monthly, guessing wasn't a strategy.

-When Eric joined as Chief Growth Officer, he brought a rare combination of lenses: deep nicotine industry experience from his years as President of JUUL Labs Canada and VP of Export Markets, data infrastructure expertise from his time as COO at RudderStack (a customer data platform), and strategic rigor from his years as an Engagement Manager at McKinsey.
-He'd seen firsthand what happens when consumer products companies scale without truly understanding their consumer — and he wasn't going to let that happen at TPB.
+When Eric joined as Chief Growth Officer, he brought a rare combination of lenses: deep nicotine industry experience from his years as President of JUUL Labs Canada and VP of Export Markets, data infrastructure expertise from his time as COO at RudderStack, and strategic rigor from his years as an Engagement Manager at McKinsey.
+He'd seen firsthand what happens when consumer products companies scale without understanding their consumer — and he wasn't going to let that happen at TPB.

 Traditional research was built for a different era.
 The tobacco and oral nicotine industry has historically relied on large quantitative panels, annual brand trackers, and expensive qualitative studies that take 6–8 weeks to field and cost $15K–27K per project.
 For a category moving at the speed of modern oral, that cadence is a liability.